Taisei Co. (OTCMKTS:TISCY) Short Interest Update

 Taisei Co.
-(OTCMKTS:TISCY) was the target of a significant increase in short interest in October.
+(OTCMKTS:TISCY) was the target of a significant increase in short interest in the month of October.
 As of October 29th, there was short interest totalling 700 shares, an increase of 40.0% from the October 14th total of 500 shares.
-Based on an average daily volume of 100 shares, the short-interest ratio is currently 7.0 days.
+Based on an average trading volume of 100 shares, the short-interest ratio is presently 7.0 days.

 Receive News & Ratings for Taisei Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Taisei and related companies with MarketBeat.com's FREE daily email newsletter.